NoCapCbas/math-quiz-cli/README.md

 ```

 Flags
--csv: A csv file in the format of 'problem,answer'
+- csv: A csv file in the format of 'problem,answer'
--limit: Total time limit for the quiz in seconds
+- limit: Total time limit for the quiz in seconds

 Example
 ```shell